Loyola University Maryland

 Virtual Advisor

-This course pairing is recommended for students considering a Communication major or minor.
-The Writing course satisfies a core requirement for all students.
-Students not majoring or minoring in Communication will receive elective credit for CM 308.
+This course pairing is recommended for students who are considering a major in Computer Science or Data Science.
+HS 100 satisfies the History core requirement for all students.